unbounce/iidy/README.md

 2) We want to retire Ansible Vault as our use of it has some security issues.

-3) our developers have not had a good onboarding experience learning Ansible and CloudFormation at the same time.
+3) Our developers have not had a good onboarding experience learning Ansible and CloudFormation at the same time.
 It has scared people away from a good tool - CloudFormation - and given them the impression it is more complex than it truely is.